Fast randomized numerical rank estimation for numerically low-rank matrices: Randomized approximate orthogonalization:

 then, with failure probability at most $3\delta$

 for each $i = 1,\dots, r_1$. \end{corollary}

 The use of the number $\eta = m \max|F_{ij}|^2$ is a natural choice as it only depends on the choice of trigonometric transform, not on the size of the matrices involved.
+Choices for the trigonometric transform include Fourier, cosine, Hadamard, and Hartley transforms.
 The optimal $\eta$ is attained for a Hadamard transform, for which $\eta = 1$.
 The same holds for a Fourier matrix, but this involves operations in $\mathbb{C}$ and when $A$ is real, we may prefer real transforms.
 Since the Hadamard transform is only available when the dimension $m$ is a power of 2 (for which one solution is to append zeros to the matrix), we make use of the discrete cosine transform with $\eta = 2$ in our experiments when $A$ is real.
 Alternatively, we could have chosen the discrete Hartley transform with the same coherence $\eta = 2$.
 See~\cite{avron2010blendenpik} for more discussion.

-We also note that a result analogous to Lemma~\ref{lem:BG} is given in~\cite[Thm.~4.4]{meng2014lsrn} when $\Theta$ is a Gaussian matrix (and hence in a closer spirit to Section~\ref{sec:theory}).
+We also note that a result analogous to Corollary~\ref{lem:YAX} is given in~\cite[Thm.~4.4]{meng2014lsrn} when $\Theta$ is a Gaussian matrix (and hence in a closer spirit to Section~\ref{sec:theory}).
+Results for a general subspace embedding matrix can be found in~\cite{woodruff2014sketching}.